-This course permits the student with adequate preparation to pursue independent study in special fields.
+This course permits the student with adequate preparation to pursue independent study in specific areas in psychology.
 The area of study will appear on the transcript.
-Directed study arrangements are to be completed by the student in advance of registration after consulting with the instructor.
+Directed study arrangements are to be completed by the student in advance of registration after consulting with the adviser and following an application process.
 Procedures and guidelines are available from the school.
 May be repeated for credit.